stefanwalther/sense-navigation/docs/installation.md

+### Fresh Installation

+0. Do not download the entire Github repository, this will not work!
 1. Download the [latest version]({%= verb.buildLatest %}) or [any other version](https://github.com/stefanwalther/sense-navigation/tree/master/build) you want to install.
 2. Then install on either *Qlik Sense Desktop* or *Qlik Sense Server*: